milanjanosov/janosov.com/content/blog/ 30DayMapChallenge.md

 coverImg: 30DayMapChallenge
 ---

 The geospatial analytics world runs the #30DayMapChallenge every November.
-This year I took part in it the first time.
+This year I took part in it for the first time.

 <!--more-->